 Reedman Dan Levinson came in from NY and I was excited to see him play as it had been a few years since I saw him perform.
 Jan Sutherland sang about “A Million Dollar Secret” and no, I can’t reveal what it is as all the ladies were sworn to secrecy!
 Madelyn Roberts also sang a beautiful number.
 Cheryl was definitely leading the band and at one point the band turned toward her for a surprise “Happy Birthday” rendition.

 Gary played with the Merle Haggard, Mel Tillis, and Willie Nelson bands in the 1990s, so a delightful set was filled with Western Swing led by guitarist Levi Mullen.
-Buddy Apfel, bass; Steve Means, clarinet; Roy Calhoun, drums; and Gary’s sister Michelle, vocals, and many others jammed on the various sets with plenty of dancers adding to the mix.
+Buddy Apfel, bass; Steve Means, clarinet; Bill Sargent, drums; and Gary’s sister Michelle, vocals, and many others jammed on the various sets with plenty of dancers adding to the mix.

 It was a beautiful day.
 Gary, I don’t have to “hope”—I know Gabriel likes your music!